 Effect on receipt

-If TPoSIdentifier is not provided, the MIS user on the SPoS uses the information provided by the MN to identify an appropriate target PoS (TPoS).
-If the TPoS is hosted remotely (e.g., in a separate target network), the MIS user on the SPoS must generate a MIS_N2N_Prereg_Xfer.request primitive for the TPoS.
-Otherwise, the MIS application must generate a MIS_Prereg_Xfer.response primitive and transmit that response to the MISF specified by the SourceIdentifier.
+If TPoSIdentifier is not provided, the MIS user on the SPoS uses CandidateLinkList provided by the MN to identify an appropriate target PoS (TPoS).
+If the TPoS is hosted remotely (e.g., in a separate target network), the MIS user on the SPoS must generate an MIS_N2N_Prereg_Xfer.request primitive for the TPoS.
+Otherwise, the MIS user must generate an MIS_Prereg_Xfer.response primitive and transmit that response to the MISF specified by the SourceIdentifier.

 MIS_Prereg_Xfer.response